abbutjohn/VMContacts/README.md

 The app is designed to support ipad as well as iphone

-Support folder contains some some common classes.
+Support folder contains some some common classes and assets.

 Protocols used for dependency injection.

 singlton pattern used in app for networkservice.

-serchbar used in contacts for easily accessising/finding contacts
+searchbar used in contacts for easily accessising/finding contacts